mattermost/docs/source/process/partner-programs.rst

 - Reseller applications are reviewed within 1-2 weeks.
 Resellers meeting the following criteria are invited for a partnership discussion:

    - An existing customer has inquired by purchasing Mattermost Enterprise Edition via resale.
-   - Your company has at least 2 years of operating history.
+   - Your company has at least two years of operating history.
    - If your company is located in a non-English-speaking country, you are willing and able to provide 1st and 2nd tier support in the local language, via training materials provided by Mattermost, Inc.
    - Provided partnership discussion meets expectations, a non-exclusive reseller agreement is offered to the reseller specific to geography and industry.
 - Reseller works with Strategic Alliance Manager on Mattermost Enterprise Edition opportunities.